Cinema Roundup - March 2026: “Remember, everything will be alright”

 “The movie One Battle After Another was the big winner.
 The movie is about state violence and people who fight back against it.
 The world shown in the movie is the world we live in.
 Some of the characters in the movie fighting back against the state repression could qualify as what the federal government and the media call “Antifa” as if “Antifa” were a thing, like the AFL-CIO, or the Dallas Cowboy Cheerleaders.
 Last Friday, nine people in North Texas were convicted of various felonies for fighting back against state violence.
 The prosecution leaned heavily on their being members of “Antifa” to convict them.

 Paul Thomas Anderson, coming to the podium in a double-breasted tux for three awards, used none of these opportunities to mention these people, all now in federal prison for doing exactly what his movie praised.
 He did not mention Leqaa Kordia, a Palestinian woman who was detained for over a year after 2024 protests at Columbia University and released last week.
-He did not mention ICE at all, even though his movie is, in large part, about ICE.
-His sole engagement beyond the mere thrill of winning and love of cinema in general consisted of an apology to his own children about the world left to them and a fervent hope/common trope, that they would be the generation to save us all.
-Later, questioned about where this world was headed, he said, “Aren’t we supposed to be partying?” before going on to mutter the usual about human decency.”
+He did not mention ICE at all, even though his movie is, in large part, about ICE.”

 I must also direct you to A.S.
 Hamrah’s always excellent annual piece about the nominated films which I wait for eagerly, this year’s edition was titled Pulling Bolts Out of the Ferris Wheel.

-The other icky thing about the Oscars this year:
+The other icky thing about the Oscars and adjacent events this year:

-- influencers with no knowledge of cinema or interview skills were on the red carpet to interview celebrities
+- Influencers with no knowledge of cinema or interview skills interviewing celebrities.

-- evil CEOs of tech companies invited to the Vanity Fair party - the same companies that are trying to destroy journalism, cinemas and the film industry
+- CEOs of evil tech companies invited to the Vanity Fair party - the same companies that are trying to ‘disrupt’ governments, journalism, cinemas and the film industry.

-Here are my favourite parts with Conan O’Brien from the night:
+Here are my favourite parts with Conan O’Brien from the night that I could find online: